omriher/CapTipper/docs/Usage.rst

     2) Derived from the URI
     3) Assigned by CapTipper if couldn't find any of the above
 * SIZE IN BYTES: Response body size
-* MAGIC: The file format as identified by the Whatype library
+* MAGIC: The file format as identified by the :doc:`Whatype` library

 After Initialization, 2 things occur: